alykoshin/gmail-send/README.md

   command: 'AUTH PLAIN'
 }
 ```
-In this case (as suggested by the link provided in this response) you need to check your username/password and ensure you allowed less secure application access if you are not using two-steps verification.
+In this case (as suggested by the [link provided in this response](https://support.google.com/mail/?p=BadCredentials)) you need to:
+1) check your username/password
+2) ensure you allowed less secure application access if you are not using two-steps verification.

 ## Credits